 This is a super important point.
 Every single day thousands of domains are registered.
 In the same way, thousands of domains are deleted from the global record.
-In this last case, are the domains whose life cycle has expired.
+In the latter case, are the domains whose life cycle has expired.
 The thing is that there are both people and companies that are called Domain Hunters.
-What they do is that they are checking for good and available domains on the web, they register them, for a very low price, and then they sell it for a super high price.
+What they do is check for good and available domains on the web, register them, for a very low price, and then sell them for a super high price.

 For example, a domain that can cost $10 to $35, can be sold in $100,000 and even more.
 This is true.
 And they do this because there is no regulation in this, as the ICANN, that is the global corporation says very clearly: “The first that comes is the first one to be served.”
 In other words, a domain name belongs to the first one that purchases it.
 If somebody else, even a big company wants to get it, has to reach an agreement with the owner.
 It’s hard to understand or accept it, but that’s the way it is.